 After restaurant jobs here and there, Tony learned about a new restaurant in the Haight that needed an opening chef.
 That place was Cha Cha Cha.

-Tony spends the last part of this episode talking about Haight Street and South of Market back in the day.
+Tony spends the last part of Part 1 talking about Haight Street and South of Market back in the day.
 He ends with the story of opening the Cat Club.

-We recorded this podcast at Black Star Pirate BBQ in Richmond, California, in December 2020.
+We recorded this podcast at Black Star Pirate BBQ in Point San Pablo Harbor in December 2020.